-Ever wonder what it’s like to be an insurance claims adjuster?
-We asked New York-based Scott Congiusti, assistant vice president of claims for HUB International insurance brokerage, to take us behind the scenes of a claims adjuster’s life.
+Do you ever wonder what being an insurance claims adjuster is like?
+Bankrate asked New York-based Scott Congiusti, assistant vice president of claims for HUB International insurance brokerage, to take us behind the scenes of a claims adjuster’s life.

 A lot in common with being a cop

 I was working as a police officer in New Jersey when I fractured my back in an off-duty accident.
-During my recovery, I started looking at what I could do in the private sector and wound up hiring on with Allstate, handling automobile claims.
+During my recovery, I started looking at what I could do in the private sector and took a job with Allstate, handling automobile claims.
 It was a good mental fit because I like figuring things out and I function best under high stress.
 A mundane, sedentary job would drive me nuts.
-Strangely enough, a lot of adjusters have a criminal justice degree; they just might not like shift work or carrying a gun.
+Strangely enough, a lot of insurance claim adjusters have a criminal justice degree; they just might not like shift work or carrying a gun.

 Every day starts with the hotline